SVIP: Semantically Contextualized Visual Patches for Zero-Shot Learning

 \textbf{Hyper-parameter sensitivity.} In a series of experiments, we investigate the influence of the four hyper-parameters on the performance of our proposed method.
-Figure \ref{hyper}(a) shows the effect of varying the number of preserved patches $M$ from 49 to 35.
-As the dropped patch number increases, the overall performance also improves.
-However, the performance saturation occurs at around 40, and larger patch number tend to decrease performance due to over-pruned semantic-related patches.
-Figure \ref{hyper}(b) demonstrates that the JS Divergence is a considerably sensitive hyper-parameter.
-We observe that set this number to 1 achieves the best performance.
-In Figure \ref{hyper}(c), we vary the loss coefficient for patch classfier $\lambda_2$ and found that both ZSL and GZSL achieve the best performance at 3.
-In Figure \ref{hyper}(d), we found that the temperature scale has a considerable impact on the performance variation, which peaks at 5.
+Figure \ref{hyper} (a) shows the effect of varying the number of preserved patches $M$ from 49 to 35.
+The performance saturation occurs at around 40, and larger patch numbers tend to decrease performance due to over-pruned semantic-related patches.
+Figure \ref{hyper} (b) demonstrates that the JS Divergence is a considerably sensitive hyperparameter, achieving the best performance at 1.
+In Figure \ref{hyper} (c), we vary the loss coefficient for patch classfier $\lambda_2$ and found that both ZSL and GZSL achieve the best performance at 3.
+In Figure \ref{hyper} (d), we found that the temperature scale has a considerable impact on the performance variation, which peaks at 5.